ddsteig/Readme-Generator/README.md

   ## Description <a name="description"></a>

-  A readme generator that creates a readme in javascript, by running in node and answering prompts.
+  A readme generator that creates a readme.md file in javascript, by running in node and answering prompts.

   <hr>

   ## Installation Instructions <a name="install"></a>

-  npm install inquirer
+  npm install inquirer, is required for it to operate in node.

   <hr>

   ## Usage <a name="usage"></a>

-  Install inquirer, run node index.js, answer the prompts.
+  The user will install inquirer first, and then run node index.js.
+They will then be presented with prompts to enter information into.
+  Once they are done the readme.md will be generated.
+They can add addtional information or items to the template thats been created.

   <hr>